smhurf/lewagon_challenges/07-Best-Practices/02/03-Reviews-Translator/README.md

 ## Reviews Translator 📚

-We now have a first model and an understanding of the impact of a variable on a high or low review. e
+We now have a first understanding of the impact of some variables on customer satisfaction.

 In this short exercise, we will confront our findings to a qualitative analysis of reviews from customers.

 ### Exercise